FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 **So how to pick one?** As we can see from the Table above, the quality of the figure produced by KDE is grows as *h* grows and begins to drop after a certain point.
 But the disappearance of spikes and the merge of peaks is actually the same process, making the judge difficult.

 Recall the way we use in parametric algorithms.
 We introduce the methods of minimizing the bias and maximizing the likelihood.
 And we could have the same kind of methods here.
-To do so, we introduce  **least-squares cross-validation** [^1] here, thus to minimize:
+We could use methods like mean integrated squared error or something else.
+We introduce  **least-squares cross-validation** [^1] here, thus to minimize:

 [^1]: https://www.stat.berkeley.edu/~stark/Teach/S240/Notes/ch10.pdf,